 We periodically enter into vehicle loans.
 Interest rates on these vehicle loans range from 4.56% to 5.68%.
-The outstanding balance on the vehicle loans as of March 31, 2022 was less than \$0.1 million.
+The outstanding balance on the vehicle loans as of June 30, 2022 was less than \$0.1 million.

-For additional information, see Note 6, Debt, to our condensed consolidated financial statements included in this Form 10-Q.
+For additional information, see Note 6, Debt, in our condensed consolidated financial statements included in this Form 10-Q.